Choose a Scenario

 Cross-System Projection

 One manifest, three consumers.
-A social platform, AR headset, and metaverse engine each project different views from the same Universal Manifest.
+A social platform, smart glasses headset, and metaverse engine each project different views from the same Universal Manifest.

 Manifest with Pointers (Signed)

-A lightweight v0.2 manifest that uses pointers to reference external resources instead of embedding data in shards.
+A lightweight v0.2 manifest that uses pointers to reference external resources instead of embedding data in facets.
 Signed with Ed25519 for authenticity.

 Revocation-Aware Verification